radicle-dev/radicle.xyz/_guides/user.md

   location.
 * **NAT traversal**: Tor automatically handles [NAT traversal][nat], eliminating the need for manual port forwarding or UPnP configuration.
-This means peers can directly connect with one another, without a seed node, even behind a restrictive firewall.
+This means peers can directly connect with one another without a seed node, even behind a restrictive firewall.
 * **Censorship resistance**: Repositories accessible via Tor are more resilient against censorship attempts, as the Tor network is designed to circumvent